Serj-Sxhx/Vaults/01 Projects/The ecosystem for self-directed, lifelong learners..md

 # Case Studies

 ## 1. RSA Cities of Learning, UK

+ a mix of national and city based funding for Cities of Learning – bringing together corporate partners, grant funders, and public sector funders

 Activating a grassroots, city- based, mass engagement movement around lifelong learning and skills.